akovac35/adengine-backend/README.md

 The service implements basic business rules to cover the requirements such as the following:

-* AdMob doesn’t work on any android os version 9 so it should not be returned to the app, but works on other os versions.
+* Ad network X does not support Android 9 and it should not be in the list for such a device.
+It supports other os versions.
-* Facebook should not be served in CN.
+* Ad network Y should not be served in China.
-* AdMob-OptOut should be present in list only if there is no AdMob in list.
+* Ad network Y-OptOut should be present in list only if there is no ad network Y in list.

 The service retrieves the data from a storage bucket and caches it in memory - cache in refreshed once per hour by a timer.
 The service is designed in such a way to enable uninterrupted operation without increasing response times while the cache is being refreshed.